Brand Strategy

 People will not care how much you know until they know how much you care.

-• Stories from the past can inspire.
-Apple© isn’t just about cool and pricey electronics; it’s a story about a garage startup that revolutionized the world.
-People like to be part of this transformation and pay some extra bucks for it.
+Apple is not just about cool and pricey electronics; it is a story about a garage startup that revolutionized the world.
+People like to be part of this kind of transformation and are willing to pay extra bucks for it.

-A brand’s personality is made up of things like its visuals, but also the way it communicates, and the experiences people have with it.
-So, when you see a familiar color, typeface a certain style of photography, and it reminds you of a company – that’s the well-designed brand in action.
+This personality is shaped not only by visual elements, but also by how your brand communicates, and the overall experiences people have with it.
+So, when you see a familiar color, typeface, or hear a certain tune, and it reminds you of a company, that’s the well-designed brand in action.

-Clearly defined mission, values, guiding principles, and the image of your best customer should control your brand personality formation.
-If you skip these steps your brand will eventually develop a personality of its own.
+Clearly defined values, guiding principles, and the image of your best customer should control your brand personality formation.
+If you skip these steps, your brand will eventually develop a personality of its own.

 But it may not be the one you like.